 Permanent life insurance is more expensive than term insurance for two reasons.
 First, everybody dies.
 So the insurance company will have to pay the claim at some point.
 Second, a permanent life insurance policy has extra features like a cash accumulation value.

 While term policies are simple, if you are looking at a permanent life insurance policy for your family, it can be helpful to have a life insurance agent help you customize the policy to your needs.

 No-Exam Life Insurance with an Amputation

 These are sometimes called simplified issues policies.
 They are just like other policies except the life insurance company does not ask for a medical exam.
-They will ask health questions on the application, but that is all the medical information they want.
+They will ask roughly six questions on the application, but that is all the medical information they want.
 No exam or deep family history probe.

 You can get a no-exam policy as either term or permanent life insurance.

 No-exam policies are more expensive than traditional life insurance policies.
 Life insurance companies assume that a person looking to avoid a medical exam will be a higher risk than someone who doesn’t mind taking it.
 Therefore they have to charge more to cover that risk and stay in business to pay out future claims.

 The good news is that these policies are becoming increasingly popular.
 Because more people are asking for them, more companies are providing them.
 More choices available means the rates are going down.